vivienshufang/aws-cloudtrail-with-splunk/README.md

 ![](./images/splunk-aws-integration.png)

-## Prerequisites
+## Prerequisites for this setup

+All the setups can be done through AWS console, but we use a script for CloudTrail setup to make sure we have naming schema consistency cross all regions.

 * Install AWSCLI

-[AWSCLI] (https://github.com/aws/aws-cli) command line tool is used create Cloudtrail.
+    [AWSCLI] (https://github.com/aws/aws-cli) command line tool is used to create Cloudtrail.
 To install(or upgrade) the package

         pip install awscli [--upgrade]

     This will install _aws_ command under /usr/local/bin.
-There 3 ways to setup AWS CLI AWS credentials.
+There are three ways to setup AWS CLI AWS credentials.
 The examples here assumes you run the Cloudtrail creation code on an on-premise system and use a configuration file for key id and key secret.
 If you run it on EC2, you need to create an IAM role and the aws cli can use role-based token automatically.

 * Create a S3 bucket for CloudTrail report

     We will aggregate CloudTrail reports from different regions into one S3 bucket.
 A bucket name used in this example is:
 _accountname.myfqdn_.

 Follow the instructions here (http://docs.aws.amazon.com/awscloudtrail/latest/userguide/create_trail_using_the_console.html), but skip the optional steps.
 We will setup SNS using [create-cloudtrail](./scripts/create-cloudtrail.sh).

+* Create an IAM user

+    You should create an IAM user with the minimum access privileges needed.

+For example, you can create an IAM user _cloudtrail-splunkapp_  which has permission to read SQS, delete message from SQS, and get data from S3 bucket.
+The following polices should work if you use canned AWS policy generator:

+* Readonly access to S3 bucket
+* Readonly access to CloudTrail
+* Full access to the SQS (it deletes messages after read stuff from the message queue)

 ## Create AWS CloudTrail